franjurinec/documint/documint-remote/documents/Main.md

 Here's a definition list:

 apples
-  : Good for making applesauce.
+  ~ Good for making applesauce.

 oranges
-  : Citrus!
+  ~ Citrus!

 tomatoes
-  : There's no "e" in tomatoe.
+  ~ There's no "e" in tomatoe.

-Again, text is indented 4 spaces.
-(Put a blank line between each term and  its definition to spread things out more.)

-Here's a "line block" (note how whitespace is honored):

-| Line one
-|   Line too
-| Line tree

 Inline math equation: $\omega = d\phi / dt$.
 Display
 math should get its own line like so: